FaimMedia/MySQL-Export/README.md

-# MySQL-Export
+# FaimMedia MySQL JSON Export

-Makes it easy to export, update and compare your MySQL database
+Makes it easy to export, update and compare your MySQL databases.